eduardosanzb/eduardosanzb/notes/python-poc/python-poc.tdd.md

 The common component between this parts is that we'll be coupling all of this functionality in one monolithic service.

 #### Data Layer

+> [!IMPORTANT]
+> TLDR; We decided to use sqlite, and a change from the TDD is that we decided to use [dbmate](https://github.com/amacneil/dbmate) for
+> running migrations and managing the database schema.
+> And given that now we are narrowing down the tech stack to typescript mostly.
+We will use [kysely](https://kysely.dev/docs/getting-started?dialect=sqlite)
+> as the query builder

 This section is the foundation of the core backend; one of the main decisions we have to make here is to select the database technology;
 As constraints we have that this is a small project; so we want to prioritize simplicity nevertheless we also want to use the right tool.